-Superradiance from non-linear Thomson Scattering
+Superradiance from non-linear Thomson Scattering - position filled

 (Instituto Superior Técnico)